Background Check Policies and Procedures

 Appeals

-• An appeal can be requested when an individual does not pass a background check.
+• An appeal is a request for an agency action review and can be requested when an individual does not pass a background check.

-• Providers can request appeals through their Child Care Licensing Portal.
-Individuals can request appeals by submitting an Appeal Request form, which is available on the Child Care Licensing website.
+• Providers can make the request through their licensing portal.
+Individuals without a portal can request a review by submitting an Agency Action Review Request form, which is available on the website.